thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 As demonstrated, Continuous Delivery is another discipline where the lack of tooling not the problem, as is [the case for Continuous Integration]({% post_url 2020-03-23-continuous-integration-is-not-a-tooling-problem %}).
 To be successful with Continuous Delivery, and henceforth have a performant, reliable, deterministic IT release process, calls for an understanding of the principles, the foundations, the one pattern and the practices.

+Despite everything that has been said, where do we start?
+Again, context matters.
+The journey that worked for one organisation will not necessarily work for another organisation.
+With the [Improvement Kata](http://www-personal.umich.edu/~mrother/The_Improvement_Kata.html) we consider the organisation's context.
+We start by defining a vision.
+Then we iterate towards the vision using the [PDCA-cycle](https://en.wikipedia.org/wiki/PDCA) together with [Theory of Constraints](https://www.tocinstitute.org/theory-of-constraints.html) to find the bottleneck, and thus identify the experiments most likely to succeed.
+This has been outlined in the case study [From bi-annual to fortnightly releases in 4 months for 15 teams and a single monolith]({% post_url 2019-09-06-from-bi-annual-to-fortnightly-releases-in-4-months-for-15-teams-and-a-single-monolith %}).

 Once we fathom all of that, the rest will follow, naturally.
 It becomes a virtuous cycle where quality leads to higher throughput, and throughput leads to even better quality.

 > Je n’ai fait cette lettre-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte.